Retail in Lombard

 - How many people walk or drive past the location?

 - Is the area served by public transportation?

 - Can customers and delivery trucks easily get in and out of the parking lot?

 - Is there adequate parking?

 When considering visibility, businesses look at the location from the customer's view point.
 Can the store be seen from the flow of traffic?
 Will their sign be easily seen?
 In many cases, greater visibility reduces the need for advertising.

 There are several factors a business weighs before deciding whether to locate in a community or market area.
 Many factors are beyond the Village’s control, but the Village can maintain a good understanding of market demands for retailers and promote locations that best fit their criteria.
-The Village has Census data online and can provide anecdotal information.
-However, the Village cannot promote one Lombard site over an another.
+The Village does not promote one Lombard site over another.